 One day while pottering around the park greenhouse in 2004, I took a second look at the makeshift tool holder.
 The rounded iron structure used to hold brooms and rakes was actually the missing bell.
 We realised the significance and took the bell back to the gatehouse to put on public display.

 I began researching the history of the bell on the internet and all of a sudden I came across a profound and totally unexpected personal connection.
 I discovered that in 1860 my great, great grandfather – Thomas Lane (VC) – was involved in storming the very same Chinese fort from where the bell originated and won his VC at that very battle.
 When I showed my aunties the only photograph in existence of him they nearly fainted and said that picture was up in Nanna’s house!

 Thomas Lane was one of the most colourful soldiers the British empire had ever seen: Kipling used him as an inspiration, he emigrated from Ireland due to the potato famine, he was treated in a Crimean hospital by Florence Nightingale and he fought at Rorke’s Drift.
 He won 9 medals around the world – but forfeited his Victoria Cross for desertion in South Africa as a protest against the command there.
 King George was noted as saying that no one should forfeit their VC – and he won it back, there was much controversy over him being awarded 2 VCs.

 History shows that the bell had been stolen from the Chinese by British sailors in the Boxers Rebellion of 1900 and brought back to Portsmouth and placed in the park.
-At one point our government wanted to melt the bell down in WWII to use as armaments so a quick-thinking park keeper buried it for 20 years which meant the clasp handle on top rusted away in the 1980s this is why I could not be hung in the park anymore.
+At one point our government wanted to melt the bell down in WWII to use as armaments so a quick-thinking park keeper buried it for 20 years which meant the clasp handle on top rusted away and that is why in the 1980s it could not be hung in the park anymore.
 So I began to have the idea that in this modern era – moves should be made to give the bell back to the rightful owners.